Ask a Question

 Riding: No riding.

 After breakfast, you are transferred back to Bergerac airport or train station (c.
-1.5 hours drive).
+1.5 hours drive), arriving at around 12 noon.

 Accommodation